spcourse/data/index.md

 Martijn Stegeman

-In this course you'll mostly work independently and ask for help online.
-Here's where you can find your fellow students and the course staff:

-- For questions about the course, help with programming, and technical support, you can ask for help on [Ed](https://us.edstem.org/courses/341).
-- In case you have difficulty formulating your question, or you can't quite figure out how to get started, you can make an appointment for video-tutoring through [Calendly](https://calendly.com/uvascipro/help).
-- For questions about the rules, making changes to accommodate personal circumstances and to keep us up-to-date on your progress, you can send an e-mail to <scientific@mprog.nl>.

 ## Goals

 In this course you'll build your own toolkit of useful programs with which you can read, transform and analyse data that you might find in various scientific areas.
 After this course we envision that you: